David Bartlett M.D.

 Education and Early Career

 He also completed research fellowships at M.D.
 Anderson Hospital in Houston and the Harrison Department of Surgical Research at the Hospital of the University of Pennsylvania.
 Dr. Bartlett’s clinical fellowship and a fellowship in oncology surgery were conducted at Memorial Sloan-Kettering Surgical Cancer Center.
-During his surgical oncology fellowship, Dr. Bartlett was given an award by the American Cancer Society for clinical oncology.
+During his surgical oncology fellowship, Dr. Bartlett won an award from the American Cancer Society for clinical oncology.

-After completing his education and before taking his current position as chief of oncology surgery at the University of Pittsburgh, Dr. Bartlett worked as a special expert for the National Cancer Institute’s Surgery Branch.
+After completing his education and before taking his current job as chief of oncology surgery at the University of Pittsburgh, Dr. Bartlett was a special expert for the National Cancer Institute’s Surgery Branch.
 He then became senior investigator for the National Cancer Surgery Branch and assistant professor for the University of Health Services Uniformed Services.

 A New Treatment for Peritoneal Mesothelioma

-One of Dr. Bartlett’s major accomplishments in the field of treating mesothelioma was to help develop a novel strategy called regional perfusion.
-This surgical procedure allows doctors to administer chemotherapy drugs directly to the tumors in the abdominal cavity.
-The procedure has been used with patients who did not respond well to traditional chemotherapy, a treatment procedure that circulates chemotherapy drugs throughout the entire body.
+One of Dr. Bartlett’s major accomplishments in the field of treating mesothelioma was to help develop a new strategy called regional perfusion.
+This surgical procedure lets doctors administer chemotherapy drugs directly to the tumors in the abdominal cavity.
+The procedure has been used with patients who did not respond well to traditional chemotherapy, which circulates chemotherapy drugs throughout the entire body.

 Gene Therapy Research